Ask the Pro's: Road Accessible Remote Fishing

 - Harold D, Upstate New York

 I hope your drive goes well.
 British Columbia has some great fish along the way.
 Most rivers in Alaska open June 11.
 The Kenai River is my home so if you are trying to get away from the crowds a guided trip down the Canyon makes a fantastic day.
 It sounds like catch and release fishing is what you are interested in?
 The Kenai Peninsula has a lot of fishing within a small area.
 After ice out Cooper Landing has some fantastic Grayling fishing at the lakes just a few mile hike up and away from the river.
 One of my favorite spots is lower Fuller Lake.
-In May and June King Salmon are available on Ninilchick, Deep Creek and Kasilof.
+In May and June King Salmon are available in Ninilchick, Deep Creek and Kasilof.

 Fall is the best fishing of the season.
-The Kenai River is hard to beat.
+Fishing on the Kenai River is hard to beat.
 I would recommend contacting me when you get up there and taking a float you can contact me at 303-482-7177 or firstname.lastname@example.org.
 If you want to learn how to catch fish up there (i.e. Where, fly patterns, techniques, regulations and ethics).
 I can be your guide on the river for the day and for the do it yourself for the rest of your stay.
-We also have a lot of hidden creeks that connect to the Kenai River that host fantastic Dolly fishing.
+We also have a lot of hidden creeks that connect to the Kenai River that host fantastic Dolly Varden fishing.
 Timing the Sockeye Spawn is everything on these creeks.
 You also will need to fish the right bead.
 I hope this helps on your Alaskan Vacation!

 Tight LinesZack Walters - Head Guide at Alaska Clearwater Sportfishing